Nagendra1997/libmesibo/custom.md

 Follow the steps below to customise your Mesibo Application UI .

 ## Add dependencies
-Open build.gradle (app) and add the dependencies needed.
+Open the file build.gradle of your application and add the dependencies needed.

 ```java
 dependencies {